oVirt/ovirt-site/source/develop/release-management/features/network/copy-host-networking.html.md

 * Both hosts are in the same cluster.
 * The destination host has an equal or higher number of interfaces than the source host.

-(NOTE: These interface names and physical connections to the datacenter must be identical.
-Otherwise, this sorting process produces a bad network configuration on the destination host.)
+(NOTE: These interface names and physical connections to the datacenter are recommended to be identical.
+Otherwise, this sorting process might produce a bad network configuration on the destination host.)

 The method prepares a set of network attachment definitions for the DestinationHost by doing the following: